 While some in the United States still pretend climate change isn’t real, China is getting serious about saving energy and curtailing emissions, observes Melanie Hart.

 Issue Brief Melanie Hart details why the United States should take note of China’s ambitions and step up our own smart grid efforts.

 Issue Brief Melanie Hart parses Beijing’s latest renewable energy five-year plan to illustrate China’s major push into solar power at our nation’s expense.

 Green energy could be China’s “historic opportunity” to surpass the United States and become the next technology superpower, writes Melanie Hart.

 While China and the European Commission hammer out a possible deal on aviation emissions and a potential foundation for global cap-and-trade, the United States sits on the sidelines, writes Melanie Hart.

-Melanie Hart is a Senior Policy Analyst for Chinese Energy and Climate Policy at American Progress.
+Melanie Hart is a Director for Chinese Energy and Climate Policy at American Progress.
 She focuses on China’s science and technology development policies for energy innovation as well as its domestic energy efficiency program, environmental regulatory regime, and domestic and international responses to global climate change.
-Before joining American Progress, Melanie was a […]
+Before joining American Progress, Melanie was a project consultant […]